By: Erin from Almond Eater

 In case you missed my first post, let’s talk about why I love Altos Tequila so much.
 For one, it’s 100% agave hand-picked just for the consumer.
 Secondly, they distill in small batches, really focusing on quality over quantity.
 The third reason, really, is that it’s affordable!
 I love me a good tequila cocktail, but I refuse to shell out a crazy amount of money for tequila.
 If you feel the same, Altos Tequila’s got your back and won’t rob your wallet.
 WIN.

 So, what is a Paloma, exactly?
 Essentially, it’s a cocktail made with tequila and grapefruit soda or fresh grapefruit juice.
 Check out how to make an Altos Crafted Paloma HERE.
-For this ginger Paloma recipe, I opted to use fresh grapefruit juice because fresh is better and it takes all of 30 seconds to squeeze juice out of a grapefruit.
+For this ginger Paloma recipe, I opted to use fresh grapefruit juice because fresh is better and it takes all of 30 seconds to squeeze juice out of a grapefruit. – If the drive recover password zip file is accessible on the other computer, copy the files to a different storage device or transfer them over the network to your original computer.
 Minimal effort AND better taste—yes.

 To make this cocktail, you’ll start by squeezing fresh grapefruit juice into a large bowl and then adding in the ginger beer and tequila, then you’ll add in the fresh strawberries.
 I’d wait five minutes or so (allow a little time for the strawberries to soak up the liquid) before muddling the strawberries down.
 If you own a muddler great—use that—but if you don’t, I recommend using a wooden spoon and/or a fork. ….or at least that’s what I did!
 I started with a wooden spoon and then used a fork for any other larger strawberries that I couldn’t quite get.
 The whole “muddling” process might take you all of two minutes.